-As COVID-19 has negatively affected the broader Chinese economy and the global economy, China may continue to experience great economic uncertainty, which may impact our business in a materially negative way as our users and clients may be less inclined to borrow or invest in wealth management products and services.
+As COVID-19 has negatively affected the broader Chinese economy and the global economy, China may continue to experience great economic uncertainty, which may impact our business in a materially negative way as our users may be less inclined to borrow or invest in wealth solutions.
 Borrowers may also have less propensity or ability to repay their loans as a result of the economic problems caused by COVID-19, which may then impact credit quality.
-The operations of some of our business partners and service providers have also be constrained and impacted, which may have a negative impact on our business.
-To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this annual report.
+The operations of some of our business partners and service providers have also been constrained and impacted, which may have a negative impact on our business.
+To the extent the COVID-19 pandemic adversely affects our business and financial results, it may have the effect of heightening many of the other risks described in this annual report.

+In late 2022, China began to modify its zero-COVID policy, and most of the travel restrictions and quarantine requirements were lifted in December 2022.
 While most of the restrictions on movement within China have been relaxed as of the date of this annual report, there is great uncertainty as to the future progress of the virus.
 Relaxation of restrictions on economic and social life may lead to new cases which may lead to the re-imposition of restrictions.
 Consequently, the COVID-19 pandemic may continue to materially adversely affect our business, financial condition and results of operations in the future.
-The extent to which this pandemic impacts our results of operations will depend on future developments which are highly uncertain and unpredictable, including new outbreaks of COVID-19, the severity of the virus infection, the success or failure of efforts to contain or treat the cases, and future actions we or the authorities may take in response to these developments.

-As of December 31, 2021, we had cash and cash equivalents of RMB2,864.5 million (US\$449.5 million).
+As of December 31, 2022, we had cash and cash equivalents of RMB4,271.9 million (US\$619.4 million).
 We believe this level of liquidity is sufficient to successfully navigate an extended period of uncertainty.
 See also "Risk Factors-Risks Related to Our Business and Industry-We face risks related to natural disasters, health epidemics and other outbreaks, which could significantly disrupt our operations."